I. THE DEEP WINTER PASSAGE

 The quarter that follows the Deep Winter Passage, spanning February into March, where the internal system begins to reorganize after a season of emotional exposure.
 This is the point where the material that surfaced in winter starts to settle, and the deeper layers of the mind and body move toward renewal.
 People often notice a return of direction, a growing sense of openness, and a clearer recognition of what the winter months revealed about their emotional landscape.

-The Dark Bloom Quarter marks the beginning of growth beneath the surface.
+This quarter initiates the first movement of growth beneath the surface.
 It is the phase where the mind starts to reshape its patterns, where insights from the winter passage begin to form new pathways, and where the emotional ground shifts just enough to support healthier choices and more aligned movement.
 Nothing is fully visible yet, yet the groundwork for transformation is already in motion.
 This quarter holds the early bloom that forms long before spring arrives, offering the first signs that the work done in winter is taking root.